 People of color generally have nothing to fear in Paris, a city with remarkable ethnic diversity.
 Nevertheless, hate crimes are not unheard of.
 If you are a victim of an attack that you feel is racially motivated, report it to the police, your embassy, and if necessary to French watchdog SOS Racisme: + 33 (0)1 40 35 36 55

-Gay, lesbian, bisexual, transgender and non-binary visitors are generally safe and welcomed in Paris, a city with a large and vibrant LGBT community.
-That said, there have been scattered reports of homophobic attacks in the capital over the past years.
+Gay, lesbian, bisexual, transgender and non-binary visitors are generally safe and welcomed in the capital, which harbors a large and vibrant LGBT community.
+That said, there has sadly been a spike in reports of homophobic attacks in Paris over the past year, and in the areas I mention above as being potentially less safe after dark, it is advisable to be extra cautious.
 Read my guide on homophobia in Paris over at TripSavvy for tips on staying safe, including for LGBT couples.
 If you are attacked, report it to the police and to your embassy, and state clearly if you believe the attack was a hate crime.

 These attacks have been met with increased police protection of Jewish schools, places of worship and other sites important to the Jewish community.
 While safety concerns are warranted, I want to stress that Paris has one of the largest Jewish communities in the world: one with a deep history that’s very much part of the cultural fabric of the city.

 The vibe is generally welcoming and you shouldn’t fear visiting the city.
 It’s also important to know that there have been no recent reports of attacks against tourists of Jewish faith.
 Nevertheless, take precautions, particularly in the areas I mention above.
 Sadly, it may be best, late at night and in quiet areas, to remove visibly religious symbols and clothing items.
 Always report it to the police and to your embassy if you are a victim of an antisemitic attack.
 SOS Racisme can also help.